How to Avoid Overpaying for Campsites

 Think this isn’t possible?

 As I write this, my husband and I are staying at a clean, safe mom and pop park in a big tourist area.
 It has full hookups, 50 amp service, WIFI, cable TV and every morning and afternoon during the week the owner provides free coffee and snacks for campers.
 We’re paying $14.50 per night including tax!
+(Everybody else in town is paying upwards of $35 per night).

 We got this rate by agreeing to stay here for a month.
 Although it’s a bit of a ride to get to some of the main tourist attractions the savings make staying here worthwhile.

 There are places like this one all over the country, but you have to seek them out.
+It takes very little time to look parks up, call them and negotiate deals.
+Doing so can save you hundreds of dollars.

 A must have camping guide that is loaded with great helpful info for all who RV.